Family Offices in the Middle East - Outlook and Services 2025

 “As traditional family roles change and more women hold prominent positions in international business, their growing global influence is going to be a major economic force over the next decade, redefining areas that have historically been focused on, and dominated by, men.”

-Only 24% of Middle East HNWIs have succession plans for wealth and family businesses.
+A few years back, one survey found that only 24% of Middle East HNWIs have succession plans for wealth and family businesses.

 Arnaud Leclercq, Partner Holding Prive and Head of New Markets at Lombard Odier, shared his views: